boldbi/boldbi-terraform-scripts/aws-ecs/README.md

 ### Step 3: Set Environment Variables

-Add the following environment variables either as a [local system](https://chlee.co/how-to-setup-environment-variables-for-windows-mac-and-linux/) variable or in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/create_secret.html) as shown below:
+To authenticate Terraform with your AWS account, add the following environment variables to your system variables.
+Alternatively, you can log in using [aws configure](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html)

 ### 🔹 Provider Environment Variables